Update: Similac Lawsuit Filed Over Infant's NEC Death

 What is Similac Baby Formula?

-Similac (for "similar to lactation") is a brand of infant formula products that were developed by Alfred Bosworth of Tufts University and marketed by Abbott Labs.
+Similac (for "similar to lactation") is a brand of infant formula products that was developed by Alfred Bosworth of Tufts University and marketed by Abbott Labs.
 The product is a manufactured food designed and marketed for feeding to preterm babies and premature infants under 12 months of age, usually prepared for bottle-feeding or cup-feeding from powder (mixed with water) or liquid (with or without additional water).

 Is Similac Baby Formula FDA Approved?